 Appropriately Uses Anti-Anxiety Medication

-This metric measures the percentage of long-term patients which are given antianxiety drugs.
-These drugs are given to patients suffering from anxiety and depression.
+This is the percentage of residents prescribed antianxiety medications.
+Antianxiety medications are given to residents suffering from anxiety or depression.

 Managing Depression Among Residents

-This metric measures the percentage of long-term patients demonstrating symptoms of depression.
+Measures the percentage of long-term patients demonstrating signs of depression.

 Appropriate Vaccine Usage

-This is the percent of patients who received the flu and pneumonia vaccines.
+This tells you the percentage of residents that received the flu and pneumonia vaccines.
 Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This indicates the percentage of patients who required additional assistance with activities of daily living over time.
+This tells you the percentage of patients that needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile